 Update (Dec.
 2021): It seems as though Degiro removed the Custody account option for new accounts.
 I don’t think that’s a big deal, I’m using a basic account as well.

 How to buy your first ETF on Degiro

 Alright, it’s about time I show you how to buy your first ETF on Degiro.

-I’ll use my favorite one as an example, the Vanguard FTSE All-World (ISIN: IE00B3RBWM25), which is one of Degiro’s commission-free ETFs.
+I’ll use the Vanguard FTSE All-World (ISIN: IE00B3RBWM25) as an example, one of Degiro’s commission-free ETFs.

 1. We’ll start by copying the ETF’s ISIN (IE00B3RBWM25) into the search function:

 We want to make sure we’re buying our Vanguard FTSE All-World ETF on the Euronext Amsterdam Exchange (EAM), as that is the exchange that’s mentioned on the commission-free ETF list.

 2. Next, we’ll click on the green Buy button

 3. Here is where we can place our order, and choose between limit or market order.